saul/fsharp-type-safety-talk/slides.md

 ---

-#
+# Aside

-TODO: None compiles down to null!
+Cheekily, `None` compiles down to `null` in the IL.

+This is a performance optimisation under-the-hood.

+This is fine because the **dev never has to care about nulls** - the compiler takes care of that for us.

 ---

-# Union types in C#

-F# and C# compile down to IL which has the same type system.
+# What `Option` compiles to

 ![](option.png)

-TODO: It's possible to model F# union types in C# as a _visitor pattern_.

 ---

-# Sum types vs. union types

-Examples of sum types in languages:

-- Structs, classes

-Examples of union types:

-- Enums, unions in C/C++
+# Discriminated unions in C#&nbsp;

-TODO do we need this?
+TODO: It's possible to model F# DU types in C# as a _visitor pattern_.

 ---